More kids are writing today than in the history of the world.

 Reread that sentence.
 It’s an astounding thought!
 We have the Internet to thank for this explosion in writing among young people.
 One of the fastest-growing online genres is called Fan Fiction.

 The writing of fan fiction has become increasingly popular in recent years, and the vast majority of the writers and readers in this genre of fiction are teenagers.
-So it seemed fitting that Brave Writer should offer a class in this growing genre of fiction writing.
+So it seemed fitting that Brave Writer offers a class in this growing genre of fiction writing.

 The most popular works of fan fiction involve the characters from the Harry Potter series, the Twilight books, and the Hunger Games trilogy.
 However, a great deal of fan fiction is also written from the works of Jane Austen as well as past and current television shows and movies.
 Really, almost any book, television program, or movie can be the basis of a fan fiction story.